Dpbm/CESAR/readme.md

 ## How it works?

 When I've made this project, my idea was create a different version of Cesar's Cipher, so I've implemented a random dislocation for the characters and added a repetition.
 So when you enter with the repetitions and the text, the script will repeat `N times` the process of generate a random dislocation and get the corresponding character.
-At the end of execution, the script will generate a `encrypted.txt` file, that contains the key to decrypt the text and the encrypted text.
+At the end of execution, the script will generate an `encrypted.txt` file, that contains the key to decrypt the text and the encrypted text.

 <br />